glaucopater/freeprompt/README.md

 ## Image classification with Gen AI (Gemini):

-Is it possible to upload a file (limited to 1MB in size) and get a description of it.
+Is it possible to upload a file (limited to 1MB in size) and get a classification of it.
+The prompt adopts [few-shots technique](https://www.promptingguide.ai/techniques/fewshot).

 ![Previes](doc/preview.png)